-Paragraph 11 2 and sub-paragraphs are summarized in the following table Taragraph 11.
-2 and sub-paragraphs are summarized in the tonowing table.
+Paragraph 11.2 and sub-paragraphs are summarized in the following table.

-DISPUTE CONCERNING Step 1: Informal Resolution Step 2: Department- Level Appeal Step 3: TST-Level Appeal Grades Professor of course Department Appeals Committee of the ADC Thesis examination Not applicable Not applicable Appeals Committee of the ADC TST Language Examinations Professor of course TST AD Director Appeals Committee of the ADC Biblical Department Language Examinations Professor Department Appeals Committee of the ADC Termination of Candidacy Not applicable Not applicable Appeals Committee of the ADC Other TST AD Director Department, if appropriate Appeals Committee of the ADC
+DISPUTE CONCERNING Step 1: Informal Resolution Step 2: Department- Level Appeal Step 3: TST-Level CONCERNING Resolution Level Appeal Appeal Grades Professor of course Department Appeals Committee of the ADC Thesis examination Not applicable Not applicable Appeals Committee of the ADC TST Language Examinations Professor of course TST AD Director Appeals Committee of the ADC Biblical Department Language Examinations Professor Department Appeals Committee of the ADC Termination of Candidacy Not applicable Not applicable Appeals Committee of the ADC Other TST AD Director Department, if appropriate Appeals Committee of the ADC evaluation, or grade in question.
+If the appeal is to an individual (professor, TST AD Director), a written response should be provided within thirty calendar days.
+If the appeal is to an academic body (department, ADC Appeals Committee), the appeal should first be considered at its next regular meeting following seven calendar days following the receipt of the appeal, and a written response should be provided within sixty calendar days.